okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/multi-tenancy/index.md

 when user data is required to reside only in the user’s country (for example, government regulations).
-* **Strong delegated admin support:** Although there is delegated admin support in [okta-dac](#the-okta-dac-project), the amount of supported delegated responsibilities is limited.
+* **Strong delegated admin support:** Although there is delegated admin support in [okta-dac](#the-okta-dac-project), the number of delegated responsibilities that are supported is limited.
 Splitting customers and partners into separate orgs offer the maximum level of delegated responsibility support.
 * **Out-of-the-box duplicate name support:** This configuration offers native support for duplicate usernames, since duplicate usernames can exist in different orgs.